Ziheng-Qi/IlliniX/README.md

-# ECE391 Group 3
+#Group 3

 #### Greetings

-Hello and welcome to the group repo for ECE 391 Fall 2024 group 3.
 Here are detailed instructions of how to run tests regarding this final MP: